Prediction-based Inference in Electronic Health Record (EHR)-linked Biobanks with Clinically Informative Outcomes: Proofs

 When the missing data mechanism is MNAR, we know that when $r(\vX, \vZ)$ is a linear function that only depends on $\vZ$, i.e., $r(\vX, \vZ) = h(\vZ) = \vZ\tilde{\vbeta}^\ast$, we have $\vzeta^\ast_{\vX} = \vzero$, namely, $\vbeta_{\vX}^\triangle = \vbeta_{\vX}^\ast$.

-Now we show the following conditions suffice for $r(\vX, \vZ)$ to be a linear function of $\vZ$ only: 1) $\beta^\ast = 0$; 2) $R_i$ does not depend on $\vX_i$ given $Y_i$ and $\vZ_i$; 3) $\vZ_i$ is a one-hot vector.
-First, note that the conditional distribution
+Now we show the following conditions suffice for $r(\vX, \vZ)$ to be a linear function of $\vZ$ only: (a) $\beta^\ast = 0$; (b) $R_i$ does not depend on $\vX_i$ given $Y_i$ and $\vZ_i$; (c) $\vZ_i$ is a multi-dimensional one-hot encoded vector.
+First, according to condition (a) and (b), the conditional distribution